Matt Bird writes all sorts of nonsense, but he dedicates a large chunk of his time to writing game walkthroughs.

 - This is the first area to feature Dragons, a flying form of giants.
 Though they soar above the land, Dragons are vulnerable to Swordsmen and your Hero, as they'll use their towers to get onto the Dragon's back.
 Start chipping away at their health immediately, like any giant.
 Mammoths remain the more dangerous type of giant on this map, as they seem to toss enemies off of their backs more often than Dragons.

 Ridges, ridges, and more ridges.
 The eleventh level is a land of hilly terrain, where enemies are constantly splitting off in different directions to reach three end points at the far end of the level.
-Once again, they're all quite a ways from one another, so you'll have to set of defences on all three levels.
+Once again, they're all quite a ways from one another, so you'll have to set of defenses on all three levels.

 - Mage towers have proven very useful in the past, and you can get through this level by completely tricking out your magic users.
 Set up a Mage tower on every spot on the map, then begin to upgrade them, and you can deal with the baddies.
 The primary exceptions are Golems and Skeletons, and these…